Jonas Pleškys: Early life

 Pleškys then continued his education at the Telšiai Gymnasium and joined the Lithuanian Komsomol.
 He received excellent grades, but was not admitted to the Kaunas Polytechnic Institute likely because his deported parents made him "politically unreliable".
 In 1954, he was conscripted to serve in the Soviet Navy.
-After nine-month courses in Leningrad, Pleškys was admitted to the higher submarine courses in Leningrad.
+After nine months of courses in Leningrad, Pleškys was admitted to the advanced submarine courses at the Lenin Komsomol Higher Submarine Navigation School in Leningrad.
 He graduated in June 1959 as a submarine navigator.
 Pleškys briefly served in a submarine before reassignment as captain to an auxiliary vessel collecting waste fuel from marine engines.
 Pleškys received the rank of lieutenant.

 Defection

-In early 1961, Pleškys married Zoja Rozenkranc who was already pregnant with their daughter Sondra.
-On April 6, 1961, upon learning that his vessel would be transferred from Klaipėda to Paldiski in Estonian SSR, Pleškys directed his barge Smolny north to dump the collected waste fuel in neutral waters of the Baltic Sea.
+In early 1961, Pleškys married Zoja Rozenkranc, who was already pregnant with their daughter Sondra.
+On April 6, 1961, upon learning that his vessel would be transferred from Klaipėda to Paldiski in Soviet-occupied Estonia, Pleškys directed his barge Smolny north to dump the collected waste fuel in neutral waters of the Baltic Sea.
 The ship had nine crew members.
 By Liepāja, Pleškys changed course directly towards Gotland, an island of Sweden.
 Due to stormy weather, the crew was unaware of the changed course.
 When the barge reached the shores of Gotland, Pleškys ordered to fire flares to indicate request for help.
 He asked the only other Lithuanian crew member Jurgis Kryžiokas into a lifeboat and sailed about 1 km to the shore.
 They were met by coastguards.
 Pleškys indicated that he wanted to defect and asked for political asylum and suggested Kryžiokas do the same, but he refused.

 The next day, three Swedish ships escorted Smolny to Slite.
 Personnel of the Russian embassy, including military attaché Vitaly Nikolsky, arrived to deal with the matter.
 The crew discovered that Smolny's compass and navigational charts were destroyed.
 The vessel was assigned a new captain and departed Gotland on April 8.
 In neutral waters, Smolny was met by a Soviet minesweeper which replaced the entire crew of Smolny and returned the vessel to Liepāja.